What we know about funeral plans for former President Jimmy Carter

 “With his compassion and moral clarity, he worked to eradicate disease, forge peace, advance civil rights and human rights, promote free and fair elections, house the homeless, and always advocate for the least among us.
 He saved, lifted, and changed the lives of people all across the globe,” Biden said of Carter.

+Biden will deliver a eulogy at Carter’s funeral service at the Washington National Cathedral, a White House official said Monday, a marquee moment for the Democrat to pay tribute to his longtime friend in the waning days of his own presidency.
+And President-elect Donald Trump told reporters Tuesday that he plans to attend the service.

+“President Carter exemplified what it means to translate faith into action,” a statement from the Washington National Cathedral read.
+“From his selflessness and humanitarian spirit, we draw inspiration.
+And from his example of fidelity and generous faith, we find hope that we might yet learn to embody his example of good and faithful service.”

-Public observances honoring Carter’s legacy will be held in Atlanta and Washington, DC, followed by a private interment in Carter’s hometown of Plains, Georgia, according to The Carter Center, though final arrangements are still underway.
+Public observances honoring Carter’s legacy will be held in Atlanta and Washington, DC, followed by a private interment in Carter’s hometown of Plains, Georgia, according to the Carter Center.

-The Joint Task Force-National Capital Region in the Department of Defense will ultimately conduct the ceremonies.
+Biden told donors last year that Carter had asked him to deliver the eulogy, and it’s a speech Biden has long been planning to give.

-Biden delivered a heartfelt speech on Sunday about his personal experiences with Carter and how their families provided each other support in their shared battles against cancer.
+In October, Biden celebrated Carter, who he called a “beloved friend,” with a video marking his 100th birthday, and on Sunday, the president delivered heartfelt remarks detailing how their families provided each other support in their shared battles against cancer.

-“This is a sad day, but it brings back an incredible amount of good memories,” Biden said, taking time out of his St. Croix vacation for the previously unscheduled speech.
+“This is a sad day, but it brings back an incredible amount of good memories,” Biden said, taking time from his St. Croix vacation to deliver the previously unscheduled speech.
 “America and the world, in my view, lost a remarkable leader.
 He was a statesman and humanitarian, and Jill and I lost a dear friend.”

 “To know his core, you need to know he never stopped being a Sunday school teacher at that Baptist school in Plains, Georgia,” he said.